17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Forest Park

-Take your pick of fun outdoor activities, with plenty of options like walking, biking, in-line skating, tennis, golf, and more.
 Lace up your hiking shoes to hit up Forest Park’s scenic hiking trails to explore 200 acres of pristine nature preserves, including walking among more than 60 acres of mature trees in the John F. Kennedy Memorial Forest.

 Want an opportunity to rest the body and exercise the mind?
-The grounds at Forest Park are also home to the Missouri History Museum, St. Louis Science Center, the St. Louis Art Museum, and the St. Louis Zoo.
+The grounds at Forest Park are also home to the Missouri History Museum, the St. Louis Science Center, the St. Louis Art Museum, and the St. Louis Zoo.

 Missouri Botanical Garden